yxgnahz/ASPDAC26-Event-RGB-ReID/README.md

 We store the event-image binary arrays in `.npy` files, where the red and blue channels represent brightness-increase and brightness-decrease events, respectively.

+### Event Camera Image Data Generation

+Event data is generated from RGB images using the v2e tool, producing DVS_TEXT files that contain timestamps, pixel coordinates, and polarity of brightness changes.
+For a given time window, the brightness changes at each pixel are accumulated to produce the final event image.

 ### PRID2011

 The PRID2011 dataset used in this project is sourced from the [SDCL repository](https://github.com/Chengzhi-Cao/SDCL).